U.S. says eighth U.S. death linked to Takata airbag rupture

 All of the nine deaths, including the death of a pregnant woman in Malaysia, have been in Honda vehicles.

-Reuters reported earlier civil suits involving most airbag deaths have been settled by Takata and Honda.
+Reuters reported earlier that civil suits involving most airbag deaths have been settled by Takata and Honda.

 Honda said it is working to determine the cause of the death.
 The company said the prior owner first got a recall notice in 2010.
 Honda said it mailed a new recall notice on July 21, one day before the crash.

-Takata said in a statement Buretta “would have our full cooperation and support.”
+In a separate statement, the airbag manufacturer that Buretta “would have our full cooperation and support.”

 In November, Takata agreed to pay a $70 million fine for safety violations and could face deferred penalties of up to $130 million under a NHTSA settlement.